vuejs/docs/src/guide/built-ins/keep-alive.md

 ## Lifecycle of Cached Instance

-When a component instance is removed from the DOM but is part of a component tree cached by `<KeepAlive>`, it goes into **deactivated** state instead of unmounted.
+When a component instance is removed from the DOM but is part of a component tree cached by `<KeepAlive>`, it goes into a **deactivated** state instead of being unmounted.
 When a component instance is inserted into the DOM as part of a cached tree, it is **activated**.

 <div class="composition-api">